 - Heat up the pot of water with the dried shiitake and kombu.

-- Bring it to a boil and remove the shiitake and kombu, turn down to simmer.
+- Bring it to almost boiling, then remove the shiitake and kombu and reduce the heat to simmer.

 Ramen

-- Boil 2 portions ramen noodles in a separate pot, follow the instructions on the packaging.
+- Boil 2 portions ramen noodles in a separate pot, following the instructions on the packaging.

 - Enjoy!